-My photos of the Camargue horses below list all the data on camera model, focal length, ISO, shutter speed and aperture used for each shot to achieve stellar results.
+My photos of the Camargue horses below list all the data on the camera model, focal length, ISO, shutter speed, and aperture used for each shot to achieve stellar results.

 I will go into more detail about camera settings below but to begin with, please note that you’ll want to use at least 1/500th of a second (1/640 or 1/1000 is better) and f 5.6 or 8.
 To achieve this you will most likely have to bump up your ISO, depending upon the light.

 There are two settings on your camera that you will want to dial in.

 Focus Mode.
 Choose Continuous Focusing Mode.
 You do this by choosing AI Servo AF for Canon and AF-C for Nikon, Sony & Fuji.
 On the new Fuji X-T3 which Magrit just bought, this setting is on the lower left front of the camera on a dial where you can choose from M, C or S. Choose C. Continuous Focusing Mode is most useful for keeping moving objects in focus within the viewfinder as you track the object.
 In continuous mode, after the camera achieves a focus and you keep the shutter depressed halfway or all the way to shoot, the focus should stay locked.
 This does not always work which affects a photographer’s keeper rate.
 All our past participants have come away with many good images.

 Drive Mode.
 Choose Continuous High Speed.
 Instructions for this will depend on the camera brand.
 You want to choose the fastest fps that your camera offers.

 And then there are some topics that are not so concrete and are open to user judgment and expertise.